-“One of the most significant aspects of this church is its balcony that was taken from Strawberry Chapel and donated to Taveau in the 20th century,” state Michael Bedenbaugh, executive director of Preservation S.C.
+“One of the most significant aspects of this church is its balcony that was taken from Strawberry Chapel and donated to Taveau in the 20th century,” stated Michael Bedenbaugh, executive director of Preservation S.C.
 “Strawberry Chapel and Taveau Church are inextricably connected.
 I believe the preservation of both is vitally important to this region.”

 Patra Taylor’s series on South Carolina’s endangered rural churches continues with a feature story about Berkeley County’s Taveau Church.
 Continue reading “Taveau’s history unique among rural churches”